-The Quality Department is responsible for in-house audits as well as audits at supplier sites.
+The Quality Department is responsible for internal audits as well as audits at supplier sites.

 7. To ensure that Mercodia maintains high quality in all its processes at all times, Mercodia has Standardized Operating Procedures describing all processes in detail at all levels.

-8. Mercodia has a process of managing the entire lifecycle of a product from inception, through engineering design and manufacture, to service and disposal of manufactured products.
+8. Mercodia has a process of managing the entire lifecycle of a product from inception, through engineering design, to manufacture and service of products.

 The Product Life Cycle Management includes:

 13. CAPA (Corrective And Preventive Actions), in which interventions are being made to eliminate deviations that have occurred and in addition to this, interventions are made for prevention of deviations based on risk analyses

 14. Design change